The UTCS Account Creation application is here - log in with your UT EID, and follow the instructions.

 Tcl is located in the directory /usr/bin/tclsh, and wish is located in the directory /usr/bin/wish.
 Also, Tcl extensions expect, itcl, and tix are installed.

-OpenOffice is installed on the linux machines and it capable of viewing Microsoft documents.
-Just run /usr/bin/ooffice or select it from the applications menu in your windows manager.
+LibreOffice is installed on the linux machines and it capable of viewing Microsoft documents.
+Just run /usr/bin/libreoffice or select it from the applications menu in your windows manager.

-You can view the file using acroread or xpdf.
-OpenOffice supports printing to PDF files.
+You can view the file using evince, libreoffice, gv or xpdf.
+LibreOffice supports printing to PDF files.

 Hold down the ctrl key and press x; then c.
 Please make sure you exit before you log out.
 See the man pages on Emacs for more information.